 Tocilizumab subcutaneous formulation is administered with a single-use pre-filled pen.
 Treatment should be initiated by healthcare professionals experienced in the diagnosis and treatment of RA, sJIA, pJIA and/or GCA.

-The pre-filled pen should not be used to treat paediatric patients < 12 years of age since there is a potential risk of intramuscular injection due to thinner subcutaneous tissue layer.
+The pre-filled pen must not be used to treat paediatric patients < 12 years of age since there is a potential risk of intramuscular injection due to thinner subcutaneous tissue layer.

-The first injection should be performed under the supervision of a qualified health care professional.
+The first injection must be performed under the supervision of a qualified health care professional.
 A patient or parent/guardian can inject this medicinal product only if the physician determines that it is appropriate and the patient or parent/guardian agrees to medical follow-up as necessary and has been trained in proper injection technique.

 Patients who transition from tocilizumab intravenous therapy to subcutaneous administration should administer the first subcutaneous dose at the time of the next scheduled intravenous dose under the supervision of a qualified health care professional.